-How to Optimize File Size when Obfuscating Android & iOS apps
+How to Optimize File Size when Obfuscating Android Apps

 Why Prevent Obfuscation of Publicly Available Components?

-Obfuscation reduces the efficiency of compression algorithms, so obfuscating all the code in the app may increase its file size significantly.
-Excluding publicly available elements for obfuscation decreases the size of the built app.
+Obfuscation reduces the efficiency of compression algorithms; therefore, obfuscating all the code in the app may significantly increase its file size.
+On the other hand, excluding publicly available elements from obfuscation decreases the size of the built app.

 Which Libraries are Excluded from Obfuscation?

-If you enable Favor App Size, the following libraries will remain unobfuscated:
+If you enable Favor App Size, the following libraries will remain deobfuscated:

 Open Source Libraries: